Mindy Kaling

-Early life
+Early life and education

-Vera Mindy Chokalingam was born June 24, 1979, in Cambridge, Massachusetts, to a Tamil father, Avudaiappan Chokalingam and Bengali Christian mother, Swati Roysircar.
+Vera Mindy Chokalingam was born June 24, 1979, in Cambridge, Massachusetts, to a Tamil father, Avudaiappan Chokalingam and a Bengali mother, Swati Roy Sircar.
 Her parents who were then living in Nigeria, immigrated to the United States in 1979 with her elder brother, Vijay Chokalingam.

-Her father was an architect, and mother was an obstretrician/gynecologist at St. Elizabeth’s Medical Center, Boston.
+Her father was an architect, and mother was an obstetrician/gynecologist at St. Elizabeth's Medical Center, Boston.

 Her mother died of pancreatic cancer in 2012.

 Kaling has said she has never been called Vera, her first name, but has been referred to as Mindy since her mother was pregnant with her while her parents were living in Nigeria.
 They were already planning to move to the United States and wanted, Kaling said, a "cute American name" for their daughter, and liked the name Mindy from the show Mork & Mindy.

 Kaling graduated from Buckingham Browne & Nichols School in 1997.
 The following year, she entered Dartmouth College, where she was a member of improvisational comedy troupe The Dog Day Players and a cappella group The Rockapellas, and wrote for the Dartmouth Jack-O-Lantern, the college's humor magazine.
 Kaling graduated from Dartmouth in 2001 with a bachelor's degree in playwriting.
 She lists the comedy series Dr. Katz, Saturday Night Live, Frasier and Cheers as early influences on her comedy.